 At the end of each quarter, students complete evaluations of their faculty supervisors.
-The evaluations are reviewed by the dean of the College of Naturopathic Medicine with input from the chief medical officer.
+The evaluations are reviewed by the dean of the College of Naturopathic Medicine, with input from the associate dean for clinical education and the chief medical officer.